 We are exposed to unpredictable catastrophic events, including weather-related and other natural catastrophes, as well as acts of terrorism.
 The frequency and/or severity of catastrophic events may be impacted in the future by the continued effects of climate change.
+Climate change and resulting changes in global temperatures, weather patterns, and sea levels may both increase the frequency and severity of natural catastrophes and the resulting losses in the future and impact our risk modeling assumptions.
+We cannot predict the impact that changing climate conditions, if any, may have on our results of operations or our financial condition.
+Additionally, we cannot predict how legal, regulatory and/or social responses to concerns around global climate change and the resulting impact on various sectors of the economy may impact our business.
 Any material reduction in our operating results caused by the occurrence of one or more catastrophes could inhibit our ability to pay dividends or to meet our interest and principal payment obligations.
 By way of illustration, during the past five calendar years, pre-tax catastrophe losses, net of reinsurance, were as follows:

-Calendar year: Pre-tax catastrophe losses S
+Calendar year: Pre-tax net catastrophe lo sses

 (Dollars in millions)

-2021 \$ 1,135 5.0
+2022 \$ 1, ,055

-2020 425 .0
+2021 1, ,135

-2019 575 5.5
+2020 425

-2018 1,800).2
+2019 576

-2017 1,472 2.6
+2018 1, ,800